storageos/tutorials/influxdb/030-create-query-data.md

 `CREATE DATABASE weather;`{{execute}}

-Connect to the database and insert some sample data:
+Connect to the database and insert some sample time series data.
+Here we are inserting the temperature at two locations.

 `USE weather;`{{execute}}